Mad Dash Racing: Plot

-After completing several races and collecting all 7 red meteor chucks, Hex's real plan of world domination becomes clear and the player must race Hex to his machine and destroy it.
+After completing several races and collecting all seven red meteor chunks, Hex's real plan of world domination becomes clear and the player must race Hex to his machine and destroy it.
 Upon doing so, Hex's machine is hit with a blast from the aforementioned magical scepter and the device explodes as Hex's plans are foiled.
 Initially no one is harmed in the explosion, but as Hex begins to remark about getting out unscathed, his magical scepter falls nearby and transforms him into a pig.
 Immediately following this, Hex's minions place a 1st prize blue ribbon on the now pig-Hex and carry him and his scepter to the player's character as their prize.
+Upset, Hex vows that he will be back just before the game's end credits roll.

 Gameplay

 The Characters are split into four different groups: Bashers, Dashers, Gliders, and Bosses.
-Bashers are able to break through certain objects, Dashers are able to gain quick boosts, Gliders are able to jump farther or glide, and Bosses are able to have all the powers.
+Bashers are able to break through certain objects, Dashers are able to gain quick boosts and run up steep slops, Gliders are able to jump farther or glide, and Bosses are able to have all the powers.
 It is very similar to Sonic R and Running Wild.
 Players can collect 10 green meteor chunks and become a Tribrid.
 As a Tribrid players can have Bashers, Dashers and Gliders with just using one character.
 There are 9 tracks all together in the game.
 Different tracks have different settings.
 Numerous licensed music tracks were featured in the game.

 Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 NextGen said that the game is a hardcore cart racer despite its misleading cute and fuzzy look.
-In Japan, Famitsu gave it a score of 28 out of 40.
+In Japan, where the game was ported for release on May 30, 2002, Famitsu gave it a score of 28 out of 40.
+Dan Elektro of GamePro said, "for all its shiny visuals and four-player races, Mad Dash Racing elicits nothing more than a noncommittal shrug.
+The stars are animals without an anima, and as a result, it's just a rental."